8 Tax Reduction Tips for Small Businesses | Two Roads

 (Discover the importance of taking a proactive approach to business tax returns in this post)

-The contributions are tax-deductible, the earnings grow tax-deferred, and distributions for qualified medical expenses are tax-free.
-Remember, the account must be in your name and used only for healthcare expenses.
+The tax benefits are significant.
+Contributions are tax-deductible, earnings grow tax-free, and withdrawals for qualified medical expenses are also tax-free.
+The account must be in your name and used only for eligible healthcare expenses.

 So, if you have an HSA, make sure you use it!
 The tax savings can be significant.
 And if you have yet to get one, now's the time.